Roy McMurtry: Susan Nelles prosecution

 One of McMurtry's lowest points was his role in the prosecution of nurse Susan Nelles, who was charged with the murder of a number of infants at the Hospital for Sick Children in Toronto.
 The charges were dropped following a preliminary hearing and Nelles was exonerated by the Grange Commission, a royal commission called upon to examine the deaths.
 McMurtry was criticized for his Ministry's role in her wrongful prosecution.
 In a 2007 interview, McMurtry, looking back at the incident, said "I can remember that I had been away with my family on a school break, when I came back and saw the headlines, I brought in my deputy attorney-general, and said: 'What the hell is going on here?
 You've had a nurse arrested at one of the world's most famous hospitals?' " McMurtry said that local prosecutors failed to consult the ministry before consenting to the charges and that examining the case McMurtry had doubts that Nelles had exclusive access to all of the children.

 Bathhouse raids

-He was also Attorney-General at the time of the 1981 Toronto bathhouse raids which were widely denounced as one of the most socially regressive acts in the province's history.
+McMurtry was also Attorney-General at the time of the 1981 Toronto bathhouse raids which were widely denounced as one of the most socially regressive acts in the province's history.
 At the time it was widely believed that the raids were approved by McMurtry.
 In a 2007 interview, however, McMurtry said that this was not the case.
 "The irony of the whole thing was that I had expressed my concern to the chief of police; that it really looked like we were dissolving into a police state.
 The whole thing looked terrible.
 Without a doubt, that was one of my most frustrating experiences," said McMurtry.